wingytakie/amazon-key-term-search/README.md

 # Amazon Key Term Search

+This is automation code which allow user to be repeat running and capture results when searching specific keyterms.

 There are two part of codes
 First part will allow you do to a specific key term search and determine:
  - Does this key term return you any result.